At Adventure Science Center, science is for everyone.

 For questions or concerns about accessibility, please email us.

 Help us continue to offer accessible services and options for our guests with a gift today.

-Our Guest Experience & Accessibility team worked with both TRIAD and a student intern from Belmont University’s School of Occupational Therapy to create a collection of resources for people who have developmental disabilities, autism spectrum disorders or other sensory concerns.
+Our Guest Experience & Accessibility team worked with both TRIAD and a student intern from Belmont University's School of Occupational Therapy to create a collection of resources for people who have developmental disabilities, autism spectrum disorders, or other sensory concerns.
 Additionally, in 2022, the science center staff was trained by leading medical professionals on how to recognize guests with sensory needs and how to handle a sensory overload situation.

 - Sensory Map»

 - Trip Planning: